memoio/memo-gitbook/docs/Introduction.md

 Meeda (the first two letters of MEMO, the first letter of Ethereum and the abbreviation DA for data availability) is a data availability solution for the Ethereum ecosystem, providing low-cost, highly secure data storage and proof services for Ethereum Layer2.

-EthDrive & LensDrive
+DataDrive

-EthDrive is designed to provide high security, high capacity and user-friendly features for Web3 applications.
-It is built on MEFS, a decentralized storage system of MEMO, and uses blockchain technology to ensure data privacy, reliability and user ownership.
+MEMO's DataDrive includes Drive3, EthDrive, and LensDrive, which are designed to provide high security, high capacity, and user-friendly features for Web3 applications.
+It is built on MEMO's decentralized storage system MEFS, using blockchain technology to ensure data privacy, reliability, and user ownership.
 LensDrive is designed for the Lens decentralized social ecosystem.
-It combines file backup, preview, sharing and other functions to provide Web3 users with secure, private and efficient data storage services.
-LensDrive uses the MEFS decentralized cloud storage system to ensure the encrypted storage of user data, while supporting multi-identity management to meet the diverse needs of individual and corporate users.
+It combines file backup, preview, sharing and other functions to provide Web3 users with secure, private, and efficient data storage services.
+Drive3 and EthDrive have more universal applicability.

 Data Wallet